essicolo/nuee/README.md

 **`nuee` has just been released, and is likely to contain errors and bugs.
-The code has not been thoroughly reviewed.
-Do NOT trust its results blindly.**
+The code has been tested, but hasn't been thoroughly reviewed.
+Do not trust its results blindly.**

 # `nuee`: Community Ecology Analysis in Python